lupyuen/lupyuen.github.io/src/lcd.md

 # What's Next

-TODO: NuttX Apps, Missing pixels
+Thanks to our new __PinePhone LCD Driver__, Apache NuttX RTOS now boots with a Test Pattern!

+But we're not done yet!
+In the next article we'll talk about the __Framebuffer Driver__ that will allow NuttX Apps to render graphics.
+And we'll investigate the mystery of the __disappearing pixels__.
+(Pic above)

-Check out the other articles on __NuttX RTOS for PinePhone__...
+Meanwhile please check out the other articles on __NuttX RTOS for PinePhone__...

 -   [__"Apache NuttX RTOS on Arm Cortex-A53: How it might run on PinePhone"__](https://lupyuen.github.io/articles/arm)